Antarctic Classroom

 Accommodation: Fully serviced cabins.

-Meals: Daily meals, snacks, tea, coffee, and house beer, soda, and wine during pre-dinner hours.
+Meals: Daily meals, snacks, tea, coffee, and soda during lunch and dinner.

 Shore Excursions: Guided walks, daily shore excursions, and Zodiac cruises.

-Adventure Activities: Kayaking, Snowshoeing, Camping, Polar Plunge, Trekking and Yoga (Subject to weather and operational conditions)
+Adventure Activities: Kayaking, Snowshoeing, Polar Plunge, Trekking and Yoga (Subject to weather and operational conditions)

 Expedition Team: Led by experienced guides.